vaharoni/trusted-sandbox/README.md

 Remember to set `enable_swap_limit: true` in the YAML file.

 ### Limiting user quotas

+Note: due to permission setting scheme, limiting user quota does not work on OS or Windows.

 In order to control quotas we follow the technique suggested by [Harry Marr][3].
 It makes use of the fact that UIDs (user IDs) and GIDs (Group IDs) are shared between the host and its containers.
 When a container starts, we